themmyloluwaa/100DaysOfGrowth/readme.md

 - Concludeded the day by continuing typescript learning and working on a small project called maps

 ### Day 9

 - Solved two leetcode challenges on reversing a linked list and also checking if a linked list is a palindrome.
 - Learnt about packages and processes in linkux
 - Read the computer science distilled book on data types and structures.
 I had to skip the strategy chapter because it was too complicated.
 It's a chapter I would often visit.
 - Finished up the triviaApp and submitted it.
 I'm scheduled for an interview on Thur.

+### Day 10

+- Built a Quiz Application using React + Typescript to help solidify typescript learnings and to also serve as the project that would be used for the k8s learnings.
+- Continued my DSA learnings by revising some algorithms I had solved in the past.
+I hope if given these problems, I can remeber how to solve them.